Master of Arts in Counseling Psychology

 - The Counseling Psychology program offers a two or three-year option for earning the 48 credit hours required and operates on a year-round schedule.

-- Each course meets one night per week so students are on campus two nights a week.
-During the fall and spring semesters, students attend class face-to-face on campus.
+- You will take 2 courses per semester, with each course meeting one night a week (for a total of 2 nights each week).
+During the fall and spring semesters, each course meets face-to-face on campus.
 In the winter and summer semesters, courses are accelerated and blended with online components.

 - Bachelor’s degree from an accredited institution